SAP/fundamental-tools/doc/app.md

         return serverError(e), 500
 ```

-- App server is RFC connected with ABAP system and the programming model is therefore still ABAP, with ABAP data structures, only in another programming language.
+- App server is RFC connected with ABAP system and the programming model is therefore still ABAP, with ABAP data automatically transformed to server platform data (Java, Node, Python)
-- Nice opportunity for ABAP developers to start with NodeJS, Python or Java
+- It is a nice opportunity for ABAP developers to apply ABAP programming model skills in new platform
-- By default ABAP stateful, COMMIT BAPI can be invoked after CHANGE BAPI for example
+- It is ABAP stateful by default, thus COMMIT BAPI shall be invoked after CHANGE BAPI for example
 - ABAP API adaptations, extensions, choreography, orchestration, caching etc. can be added here, covering industry or customer specific requirements
-- The server logic sometimes need access to ABAP data stuctures at field level. `abap` CLI [call templates](../abap-api-tools/README.md#abap-function-module-call-template) can help here.
+- The server logic sometimes need access to ABAP data stuctures at field level, in which case `abap` CLI [call templates](../abap-api-tools/README.md#abap-function-module-call-template) can help.

 ## View Model (JS)

-Via server routes, ABAP data structures reach the View-Model of your preferred ui framework.
+Via server routes, ABAP data structures reach the View-Model of ui framework.
 The programming language is now JavaScript and the business logic processing can be also here done the ABAP way.
 Calling BAPI COMMIT after BAPI CHANGE still possible for example, via server routes now.

 - Modern JavaScript makes also this layer doable by ABAP developers interested in JavaScript
 - One the same logic can run on app server or View Model level.
 With Node.js servers, even the same code can be moved back and forth, between app server and view model.